As a member of PSERS, your employer withholds a percentage of your salary from your pay and submits it to PSERS.

 Interest on Your DB Contributions

 The DB accounts of active and vested members of PSERS accrue interest at a rate of 4% compounded annually.
 Interest is posted to your DB account at the end of the school year.

 Any DB contributions made during the current school year by an employee who does not qualify for membership within that same school year are considered non-qualifying contributions.
 Non-qualifying DB contributions do NOT earn interest and must be refunded to the member without interest.
 Refer to the "Part-Time Employees" section of this handbook for more information on qualifying for membership.

 Contributions to PSERS Defined Contribution (DC) Plan do not earn interest.
 The

 component of your retirement is based on the amount of contributions made by you and your employer, the investment performance on those contributions, and the fees, costs, and expenses deducted from your DC account.
 Your contributions have the potential to grow based on investment earnings, but are not guaranteed against loss in declining investment markets

 Mandatory contributions are excluded from your gross income for federal tax purposes only and are federally tax deferred.
 Class T-G, Class T-H and Class DC members may also elect to add after-tax contributions to their DC account.
 For more information on after-tax contributions refer to the "Investment Options" page.

 Additional Investment Information

-Detailed information pertaining to PSERS investments can be viewed via the PSERS Investment Web page and on the Active Member Web page, PSERS Investments.
+Detailed information pertaining to PSERS investments can be viewed on the "Investment Program" page.